Cam Stewart (sportscaster)

 In 2011 Stewart was a judge on Gillette Drafted, a reality show where ten finalists competed to be a sportscaster on the Score television network.
 The show famously launched the career of Jackie Redmond.

 He was a contributor to the FNTSY Sports Network appearing alongside Gabriel Morency and could also be heard on John Oakley's radio program on AM 640 in Toronto.

 He is currently an on air host for SportsGrid.
 He can be heard on Game Time Decisions and In-Game Live.

-In November 2024, he stirred controversy during a broadcast of Drew & Stew Podcast when he railed against the Kansas City Chiefs and stated that Taylor Swift should be thrown in Niagara Falls.
+In November 2024, he stirred controversy during a broadcast of the Drew & Stew Podcast when he railed against the Kansas City Chiefs and stated that Taylor Swift should be thrown in Niagara Falls.
 In response, he tweeted: "Didn't mean it bad joke".